 Meanwhile, DL can leverage labeled datasets (through supervised learning) to inform its algorithm, but this isn't required.
 DL can also take unstructured data in its raw form and automatically determine the set of features which distinguish items from one another.

 AI is a computer algorithm that exhibits intelligence via decision-making.
 ML is an algorithm of AI that assists systems to learn from different types of datasets.
 DL is an algorithm of ML that uses several layers of neural networks to analyze data and provide output accordingly.

 AI uses complex math.
 In ML, one can visualize complex functionalities like K-Mean, Support Vector Machines—different kinds of algorithms—etc. In DL, if you know the math involved but don’t have a clue about the features, you can break the complex functionalities into linear/lower dimension features by putting in more layers.

 AI does not focus as much on accuracy but focuses heavily on success and output.
 In ML, the aim is to increase accuracy but there is not much focus on the success rate.
-Deep Learning mainly focuses on accuracy, and out of the three delivers the best results.
+DL mainly focuses on accuracy, and out of the three delivers the best results.
 DL needs to be trained with a large amount of data.